Eschatologue/CM_wiki/docs/glossary.md

 ---

 ## Advantage

 If you have Advantage on a D20 Test, roll two d20s, and use the higher roll.
-A roll can't be affected by more than one Advantage, and Advantage and Disadvantage on the same roll cancel each other.
+A roll can't be affected by more than one Advantage , and Advantage and Disadvantage on the same roll cancel each other.

 ---